pwgbots/linny-r/README.md

 The subdirectories of `static` contain files that are served to the browser by the script `server.js` when it is running in Node.js.

-After installation has completed, the `Linny-R` directory should have this directory tree structure:
+After installation has completed, the `PATH` directory should have this directory tree structure:

 <pre>
-Linny-R
+PATH
  |
  +- static
  |   |